Medial-EarlySign/MR_Wiki/Installation/index.md

 ## Environment Setup Script

-After installing the required components, it is recommended to use the following script to configure your shell environment for all tools and scripts:
+After installing the required components, it is recommended to use the following script to configure your shell environment for all tools and scripts (If not using precomplied ones and the python pypi package):

 ```bash title="Start-Up Script"
 #!/bin/bash